-Operating costs are variable and change depending on your vehicle and your driving habits.
-This includes costs like fuel and maintenance which increase the more often you drive.
+Operating costs are variable and change depending on the vehicle type and driving habits.
+This includes fuel and maintenance which increase the more often you drive.

-- Cheaper Isn’t Always Better : A cheaper-priced car does not necessarily cost you less year over year.
-Other important factors come into play such as fuel consumption, maintenance costs and depreciation.
+- Cheaper Isn’t Always Better : You will not necessarily pay less to drive a lower priced car.
+Other important factors come into play such as fuel consumption, maintenance and depreciation.

-- Drive Your Car A Long Time : The longer you own a particular car, the less it will cost you to own per year.
-This has a lot to do with depreciation costs.
+- Drive Your Car A Long Time : The longer you own a particular car, the less it will cost you to own.

-- Buy A Car With Good Resale Value : Depreciation costs are the most expensive factor in your car purchase so find a car with a good resale value and you can save.
+- Resale Value : Depreciation is the most expensive factor in your purchase so find a car with a good resale value and you can save.

-- Depreciation Costs Are High In Year 1 : When you drive a car off a dealership lot, you can lose between 15-20% of its value immediately.
+- Depreciation Is High In Year 1 : When you drive off a dealership lot, you can lose between 15-20% of its value immediately.

 - Larger Vehicles Are Expensive : Large and luxury SUVs vehicles are the most expensive to own.
 Pickup trucks are almost as expensive.
 If saving matters, think twice before you choose one of them.